parnic/node-screenlogic/README.md

 	* 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127
 * `flags`
 	* bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
-	* bit 1 indicates wether heat setPoint should be changed
+	* bit 1 indicates whether heat setPoint should be changed
 	* only valid values i've seen are 0,1,2,3
 * `heatCmd` - integer indicating the desired heater mode.
 Valid values are: 0: "Off", 1: "Solar", 2 : "Solar Preferred", 3 : "Heat Pump", 4: "Don't Change"
 * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)